Foreign Legion Pioneers (Pionniers)

-The Pioneers of the Foreign Legion (Les Pionniers de la Légion étrangère) are a "unit of tradition".
-They march at the head of Foreign Legion detachments during ceremonial parades.
+The Pioneers of the Foreign Legion (Les Pionniers de la Légion étrangère) are a pioneer unit of the French Foreign Legion.
+Considered a "unit of tradition", they march at the head of Foreign Legion detachments during ceremonial parades.
 The Legion's Pioneers are bearded, wear buffalo leather aprons (tablier de buffle), and carry polished axes on their shoulders.

 The unit is the only one of its kind remaining in service in the French Armed Forces.

 History of the Pionniers

 During the 18th century; small pioneer detachments, carrying axes and other working tools, served with the grenadier companies of the infantry regiments of the French Royal Army.
 In battle they joined with the grenadiers who led infantry assaults on fortified positions.
 The primary purpose of the pioneers was to use their axes to demolish the obstacles and barriers created by the enemy.
 Away from the battlefield the pioneers served as the regimental tradesmen, constructing and repairing buildings; or clearing access through forested terrain.

 The need for permanent units of pioneers to form part of the newly-raised volunteers of the French Revolution was an uncertain one.
 However the pionniers reappeared under the French Consulate, wearing bearskin fur caps without the metal front plates of the grenadiers.
 These units were dissolved in 1818 but recreated in 1822.

 The Foreign Legion adopted pioneer detachments in 1831.
 Originally of practical use in the difficult terrain of Algeria, the Legion's pioneers have survived to the present day as a visible symbol of its tradition of Honneur et Fidélité.
 The pioneer detachments of the other infantry regiments of the French Army were disbanded under the Third Republic.